discorichardson/sniper/readme.md

 * cv2
 `sudo apt-get install libopencv-dev python-opencv python-dev`

+Copy the two adafruit libraries into your sniper folder

 ##Hardware required
 * Raspberry Pi
 Pi 2 or above, to allow for processing power when detecting faces